JamesTammila/JamesTammila/README.md

 <br>

 **Description:** &nbsp; A fun new social media app where you share themed photos with friends!
-Released at the beginning of this year.
+Think BeReal but on creative steroids!
+Released early February 2026!

 <br>